Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-30-security-and-encryption/hands-on-431-parameter-store/hands-on-431.md

 $ aws ssm get-parameters --names /myapp/dev/db-url /myapp/dev/db-password --with-decryption
 ```

 Note: Parameters of type SecureString are not supported by AWS CloudFormation.
+To create Parameters of type SecureString, use AWS CLI.

 3. Get parameters by path